Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # Musicpy daw module

-I wrote a daw module for musicpy to load sound modules and export audio files (including wav, mp3, ogg and so on) in June 2021, which will be very useful since now you are no longer limited to only MIDI files (You can take the MIDI files exported by musicpy and put in DAW to load sound modules and export audio files anyways).
+I wrote a daw module for musicpy to load instruments and export audio files (including wav, mp3, ogg and so on) in June 2021, which will be very useful since now you are no longer limited to only MIDI files (You can take the MIDI files exported by musicpy and put in DAW to load instruments and export audio files anyways).

 Some of the basic audio mixing and editing functionalities are already implemented, including reverse, pan, ADSR envelope (currenly only with audio volumes), fade in/out effects.